colineto/Lunatron/Workshop/6 - Scores.md

 )
 ```

-Now update usages

-in `initialModel` initialise both of them to 0
+Now update its initialisation in `initialModel` with both of them to 0

 ```scala
 def initialModel(gridSize: BoundingBox): GameModel =